 Decide When to Travel and The Number of Days You’re Staying in Japan

 This step is one of the most important, since it will depend on many things.
 Sometimes we get to choose when we want to travel and sometimes we don’t.
 For instance, if you have 3 weeks of vacations, but your partner only has 2 weeks and you’re going together to Japan, then I guess you will be staying for 2 weeks.
 In this case, you don’t really have the choice of how many days you will spend in Japan.

 The same concept applies to when to travel.
 If you have 2 or 3 weeks off during summer, but the rest of the year you can’t take more than 1 week off in a row, you will have to deal with a summer trip to Japan.

-Your budget can also restrict a little this choice, as Japan is not the cheapest destination in the world (but still, it is totally worth it).
+Your budget can also restrict a little this choice because Japan is not the cheapest destination in the world (but still, it is totally worth it).
 So, if you don’t have lots of money, you might want to prepare in advance your trip and make some wise choices.